machanism-org/machai/ghostwriter/src/site/markdown/guidance.md

 `GuidanceProcessor` is the part of Ghostwriter that manages guided file processing.

-In simple terms, it does the following:
+In simple terms, it:

-1. scans the project folders,
+1. scans the project structure,
-2. checks which files or directories match the current scan rules,
+2. checks which files and folders match the current scan rules,
-3. picks a reviewer for the file type,
+3. chooses a reviewer based on the file type,
-4. reads any `@guidance:` instructions from the file,
+4. reads any `@guidance:` instructions found in the file,
-5. falls back to a default prompt when no file-specific guidance is found,
+5. uses a default prompt when no file-specific guidance is available,
 6. adds standard processing instructions,
-7. and sends the work to the AI processing layer.
+7. and passes the request to the AI processing layer.

-It supports both single-module and multi-module projects.
+It works with both single-module and multi-module projects.
 In multi-module projects, child modules are processed before the parent project directory.
-This is a traversal-based process, so it walks the project structure but does not build the project or resolve dependencies.
+This is a traversal process only, so it walks the project tree without building the project or resolving dependencies.

-## Purpose of the feature
+## Purpose of the guidance feature

-The purpose of guidance is to let each file describe how Ghostwriter should handle it during AI-assisted processing.
+The guidance feature lets each supported file explain how Ghostwriter should handle it during AI-assisted processing.

 This helps teams:

-- keep instructions close to the content they affect,
+- keep instructions next to the content they affect,
-- make future updates more consistent,
+- make repeated updates more consistent,
 - reuse the same file-specific rules over time,
-- and make the workflow easier to understand for both technical and non-technical users.
+- and make the workflow easier to understand.

-Guidance is especially useful for documentation and other files where style, structure, or audience needs to stay consistent.
+Guidance is especially helpful for documentation, templates, and other files where the style, structure, or audience should stay consistent.

 ## How guidance fits into Ghostwriter

 Ghostwriter can process project files with AI support.
-Guidance is the feature that makes that processing more organized and repeatable.
+Guidance makes that processing more organized and easier to repeat.

-Instead of writing one large external prompt for the whole project, you can place small instructions inside the exact file that needs attention.
+Instead of creating one large external prompt for the entire project, you can place small instructions directly inside the exact file that needs attention.
 That means:

-- the intent is visible where the content lives,
+- the goal is visible where the content lives,
-- other team members can quickly see what the file is supposed to do,
+- other team members can quickly understand the file's purpose,
-- updates can follow the same rules later,
+- future updates can follow the same rules,
-- and supported file types can be handled in a consistent way.
+- and supported file types can be handled in a more predictable way.

 ## Key methods in `GuidanceProcessor`